 \subsubsection{Mixup}

-Mixup \cite{mixup} was first proposed to mix two samples as a way for data augmentation in supervised learning.
-The Mixup operation can be denoted as follows:
+Mixup \cite{mixup} was first proposed as a way for data augmentation in supervised learning.
+It can be denoted as follows:

-where $(x_{A},x_{B})$ are two training samples, $\tilde{x}_{mixup}$ is the generated sample after mixup.
+where $x_{A},x_{B}$ are two training samples, whose label are $y_{A},y_{B}$. $\tilde{x}_{mixup}$ and $\tilde{y}_{mixup}$ are the generated sample and label.
 Inspired by this, IL2A \cite{il2a} proposed the classAug, which mixes samples in the same way.
-However, classAug is different from Mixup in setting the value of $\lambda$ and the label of generated sample.
-Specifically, classAug regards new generated samples as extra classes.
-Thus, classAug expands the original $K$-classes data into $K(K-1)/2$ classes, which effectively improve model's generalizability.
-Due to its excellent performance, we adopt the same label settings as IL2A in BaseClassAug.
+However, it differs from Mixup in setting the value of $\lambda$ and the label of generated samples.
+Specifically, classAug regards newly generated samples as extra classes.
+Thus, classAug expands the original $K$-classes data into $K(K-1)/2$ classes.
+It effectively improves the model's generalizability by allowing the model to learn more transferable features.